kovidgoyal/kitty/docs/graphics-protocol.rst

 Note when all placements for an image have been deleted, the image is also deleted, if the capital letter form above is specified.
-Also, when the terminal is running out of quota space for image, images without placements will be preferentially deleted.
+Also, when the terminal is running out of quota space for new images, existing images without placements will be preferentially deleted.

 Some examples::